-He got into Aston University to study biology via clearing, then changed to the University of Leeds, where he got a first-class honours degree in agricultural zoology: “It was at Leeds, inspired by a lecturer in my second year, that I fell in love with aphids.
+He ended up, through clearing - due, he says to his 'catastrophic' physics A-level result - at Aston University where he studied biology, then changed to the University of Leeds, where he got a first-class honours degree in agricultural zoology: “It was at Leeds, inspired by a lecturer in my second year, that I fell in love with aphids.
 I discovered they were fab,” he says.

 Looking back, the one thing he wishes he’d known at aged 18 was that he didn’t really want to be a medical doctor.

 But he has fond memories of RGS where his brother, Mark, and sister, Ruth, were also boarders.
 (Mark, who left in 1974 is managing director of a food supplier near Tadcaster and Ruth, who left in 1975, is a caterer in the south of France.)

 He does return to Ripon when he can and, as well as staying in touch with old school friends through Facebook, he and his wife go on holiday with his best friend from school and his wife every year: “And I did bump into my first ever girlfriend (also an Old Rip) at the People’s Vote protest in London this year!”

 His message to current students who might be interested in working in his field is: “Work hard, don’t be discouraged and don’t be afraid of maths.”